 Verisk researchers employ a combination of statistical and physical methods to correct for all these reporting biases to ensure full spatial coverage of storm potential, including in locations where no severe weather events have been observed in the past, and generate a stochastic catalog.
 In addition, hail and wind reports are spatially clustered on a daily resolution to combine reports that were likely from the same storm.
+A hierarchical clustering algorithm is used with single linkage and cut heights of 0.3 and 0.5 for hail and wind, respectively.
 Minimum bounding ellipses are computed for each cluster of reports to estimate swath dimensions.
 Swath intensities are based on the maximum reported hail size and the average wind gust.